c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 ## Methods

-Methods look exactly like functions, but are prefixed with the type name and is (usually) invoked using dot syntax:
+Methods look exactly like functions, but are prefixed with the type name and are (usually) invoked using dot syntax:

 ```c3